The measure of intelligence is the ability to change.

 Understanding our and our staff’s weaker intelligence types can helps us to plan out how to get by tasks we or others find more difficult.

 A handy exercise as a leader can be to grade yourself on 1-5 (1 poor, 3 good, 5 excellent) in each of the intelligence types.
 With this data you will then be able to identify what will likely be your signature strength points as a leader and then make the most of them.
 Likewise you will also identify areas and types of tasks you will find more challenging and be able to plan to counter them ahead of time.
 A similar exercise of course can be done with staff.
-As mentioned, when you know what intelligence types people more naturally lean towards or against, you can better assign them tasks and also can know where you will need to help them more.
+As mentioned, when you know what intelligence types people more naturally lean towards or steer away from, you can better assign them tasks and also more importantly know where you will need to help them more.
 It is also easier to empathize with the struggles of a person when we understand why they find a task more difficult and this empathy can be used to push for solutions over criticizing and getting annoyed.

 Understanding intelligence types can help us bring out the best in our staff and ourselves.